 Your Return on Investment (ROI) is easily measurable in marketing than in PR.
 Because Marketing is more focused on direct sales, you can easily make out how many leads have been roughly generated with your marketing tactics.

-But, since PR’s focus is on building image, trust and relationships with your prospective customers, there can’t be much possibility for ROI in terms of revenue.
+But, since PR’s focus is on building an image, trust, and relationships with your prospective customers, there can’t be many possibilities for ROI in terms of revenue.

 Marketing – Short term activity because its goal is about yielding instant revenue or sales

-PR – Long term investment because over time, the benefits of its positive reinforcement towards the public can be recognised for future success.
+PR – Long term investment because over time, the benefits of its positive reinforcement towards the public can be recognized for future success.

 Benefits of PR and Marketing

-Though PR and marketing are considered interchangeable in the business world or PR comes under one of the marketing strategies, its benefits are often not much realised.
+Though PR and marketing are considered interchangeable in the business world or PR comes under one of the marketing strategies, its benefits are often not much realized.
 This is because its outcomes are not measurable.
-But still PR’s benefits can be measured and can reach more audience when adopting it in the right way.
+But still, PR’s benefits can be measured and can reach more audience when adopting it in the right way.

 Similarly, Marketing also can reap out many benefits only when executing it according to your business.
 There are many marketing tactics like Social Media marketing, direct mail, campaigns, ads and the like.
 You should know what and which strategy you should adopt for your business to reach that level you’re trying for.